jmetzger/training-mariadb-basics-en/sakila-and-indexes.md

 ## Creawting index for better performance

 ```
+use sakila;
-create table actors as select * from actor;
+create table actor2 as select * from actor;
+explain select * from actor2 where first_name like 'D%';